mslinn/jekyll_logger_factory/README.md

 ## Usage

-It looks within `_config.yml` for a key corresponding to the plugin progname.
+`jekyll_plugin_logger` looks within `_config.yml` for a key corresponding to the fully qualified name of the plugin class.
-For example, if the plugin's class is called `"MyPlugin"` then an entry called `plugin_loggers.MyPlugin` will be read from the config file, if present.
 If the entry exists, its value overrides the value specified when created.
-If no such entry is found then the `log_level` value passed to `new` is used.
+If no such entry is found, then the `log_level` value passed to `new` is used.

 Below is a high-level example of how to create and use this plugin.
 `site.config` is retrieved from `PluginMetaLogger.instance.config`;